 As a community of scholars dedicated to learning and the pursuit of knowledge, UNC Asheville relies on the honesty and academic integrity of all the members of its community.
 Any act of plagiarism or cheating is academic dishonesty.
 A person who knowingly assists another in cheating is likewise guilty of cheating.
 According to the instructor's view of the gravity of the offense, a student may be punished by a failing grade or a grade of zero for the assignment or test, or a failing grade in the course.
-If it seems warranted, the instructor may also recommend to the Provost dismissal or other serious university sanction.
+If it seems warranted, the instructor may also recommend to the Vice Chancellor for Academic Affairs dismissal or other serious university sanction.

 A student accused of academic dishonesty should talk with his or her instructor.
-In all situations where a student has been disciplined for plagiarism or cheating, the instructor is to submit to the Provost a brief statement of the case; the student is to receive a copy of this document.
-Depending upon the severity and/or repetition of the offense, the Provost may choose to impose a penalty of cancellation of graduation with honors; cancellation of scholarships; dismissal from the university; or any other penalty which he or she deems logical and deserved.
-A student has 10 class days to respond to this document in writing; this response is to be sent to the Provost for attachment to the document submitted by the instructor.
+In all situations where a student has been disciplined for plagiarism or cheating, the instructor is to submit to the Vice Chancellor for Academic Affairs a brief statement of the case; the student is to receive a copy of this document.
+Depending upon the severity and/or repetition of the offense, the Vice Chancellor for Academic Affairs may choose to impose a penalty of cancellation of graduation with honors; cancellation of scholarships; dismissal from the university; or any other penalty which he or she deems logical and deserved.
+A student has 10 class days to respond to this document in writing; this response is to be sent to the Vice Chancellor for Academic Affairs for attachment to the document submitted by the instructor.

 The student may choose to contact the Faculty Conciliator, who will advise the student of his or her rights, and attempt to mediate between the student and the instructor before proceeding to bring the case before the Academic Appeals Board.
 If the student is satisfied with the results of this mediation, then the formal hearing before the Board will not take place.
-The request for this formal hearing must be made by the student within 10 class days of receiving the copy of the instructor's statement to the Provost.
+The student must make the request for this formal hearing within 10 class days of receiving the copy of the instructor's statement to the Vice Chancellor for Academic Affairs.